-Full disclosure, Blue Lifestyle was sent a copy of this remarkable cookbook, and it has barely left the kitchen since.
+Full disclosure, Blue Lifestyle was sent a copy of this remarkable cookbook, and it has barely left the kitchen since!
 The recipes and stories inside Sussman’s book will capture both your taste-buds and imagination.
 This cookbook is filled with hits, from ridiculously good tahini-glazed carrots, to lamb marinated in a combination of green chile, cardamom and cilantro sauce.
-Sussman takes you on her herbacious personal journeys through Tel Aviv, giving the reader a new perspective into this lively cuisine.
+Sussman takes you on her herbacious personal journeys through Tel Aviv, giving the reader a new perspective into Israeli cuisine.

 By: Sean Brock

 Chef Sean Brock takes a wide-angle view of Southern Cuisine in latest cookbook, drawing inspiration from the foothills of the Appalachians, to the Gulf coast.
 These chef driven recipes can sometimes take a while to prepare, but the pay-off is worth it.
-Banana pudding fit for a king and innovative uses of corn and traditional ingredients (such as the native pawpaw) abound.
-And while you are waiting patiently for your recipes to come good, you can snag an easy preparation of pan-seard chicken breast with black pepper and peanut butter gravy (just the right amount of weird and delicious).
-The recipes are clearly pushing the boundaries of modern Southern cuisine, drawing from the South’s deep roots while looking toward the future.
+Inside, readers will find recipes for classic Southern dishes like banana pudding, as well as innovative recipes drawing on ingredients often overlooked, such as the native pawpaw.
+And while you are waiting patiently for your recipes to come good, you can try quick and easy preparations like the pan-seared chicken breast with black pepper and peanut butter gravy (just the right amount of weird and delicious).
+South is pushing the boundaries of modern Southern cuisine, drawing from the South’s deep roots as much as it is looking toward the future.

 By: Josef Centeno’s